jawj/subtls/README.md

 ## Crypto

-Thankfully, almost no actual crypto is implemented here: SubtleCrypto covers almost everything we need.
+Thankfully, almost no actual crypto is implemented here: [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) covers almost everything we need.

 The one exception is the HKDF functions in `tls/keys.ts`.
-SubtleCrypto’s documentation is not very good, but from what I could make out [its HKDF support](https://developer.mozilla.org/en-US/docs/Web/API/HkdfParams) is not quite flexible enough to use here (I may revisit this question in future, because I may be wrong).
+SubtleCrypto’s documentation is not very good, but from what I could make out [its HKDF support](https://developer.mozilla.org/en-US/docs/Web/API/HkdfParams) is not quite flexible enough to use here (please tell me if I'm wrong, which is very possible).

 Of course, my HKDF implementation leans heavily on HMAC calculations which are themselves punted to SubtleCrypto.

 ## Testing

-This code really needs testing.
+This code really needs auditing and testing.
+As a start, it's a shame that https://badssl.com doesn't yet support TLS 1.3.

+## SubtleCrypto wishlist

+It would be nice if SubtleCrypto added support for Curve25519 and x448, and for ChaCha20 and Poly1305.

+It would also be really nice (and save some memory and CPU) if SubtleCrypto offered digest streams.
+Cloudflare have already noticed this and added [non-standardised support](https://developers.cloudflare.com/workers/runtime-apis/web-crypto/#constructors).

 ## Navigating the code